Bugsy Malone: Stage adaptation

 Parker wrote the book for a stage adaptation of Bugsy Malone, using Williams' music.
 This premiered in the West End in 1983 at Her Majesty's Theatre and ran for 300 performances.
 It was directed by Michael Dolenz and the cast featured Catherine Zeta-Jones as Tallulah.
 Unlike the film version, the young cast perform their own songs rather than being dubbed by adult voices.
 In 1997, the National Youth Music Theatre mounted an all-youth version at the Queen's Theatre, starring Sheridan Smith and Jamie Bell.
 Another revival played in 2015 and again in 2016 at the Lyric Hammersmith, where it was nominated for the Olivier Award for Best Musical Revival.
 The Lyric Hammersmith production toured the UK from July 2022, before a Christmas run at Alexandra Palace in London.
+A 60-minute version of the show, Bugsy Malone JR., was developed as an educational alternative to the original and is available for licensing through Music Theatre International.

 The only cast recording of the stage show released to date is by the National Youth Music Theatre, released in 1998.
 This includes all the songs featured in the film and two new songs written by Williams: "That's Why They Call Him Dandy" and "Show Business".
 There is also some additional incidental orchestral score, such as an Overture and Exit Music, with music arranged by John Pearson.
 The recording features a young Sheridan Smith as Tallulah.
 As the film version dubbed the songs with adult voices, this is the only released version with the songs performed by children and young adults.